 Dr. Nader earned an osteopathic medical degree from the University of Health Sciences in Kansas City, Missouri.
 He completed an internal medicine residency and a pulmonary medicine fellowship at the Naval Regional Medical Center in San Diego, California.
 He is board certified in internal medicine and pulmonary disease.

 Previously, Dr. Nader was Medical Director of a pulmonary function lab and respiratory therapy department.
-Today he serves as Director of the Lung Center and Chief of Staff at CTCA at Southwestern Regional Medical Center.
+Today, he serves as Director of the Lung Center and Chief of Staff at CTCA at Southwestern Regional Medical Center.
 In December 2006, Dr. Nader was also appointed to the position of National Clinical Director of Pulmonary/Critical Care to assist CTCA in bridging clinical care across its regional centers, and in 2015, he was named Chief of the Division of Pulmonary Services at CTCA.